LSA: Modeling Aspect Sentiment Coherency via Local Sentiment Aggregation: Methodology

 \subsubsection{Sentence Pair-based Aspect Feature}

-A straightforward way to obtain aspect features is to utilize the BERT-SPC input format\cite{DevlinCLT19}, which appends the aspect to the context to learn aspect features.
-For example, let $\mathcal{W} =\left\{[CLS], \{w^c_{i}\}_{i=1}^{n}, [SEP], \{w^a_{j}\}_{j=1}^{m}, [SEP]\right\}$ be the BERT-SPC format input, $i \in [1, n]$ and $j \in [1, m]$, where $w^c_{i}$ and $w^a_{j}$ denotes the token in the context and the aspect, respectively.
+A straightforward way to obtain aspect features is to utilize the BERT-SPC input format~\cite{DevlinCLT19}, which appends the aspect to the context to learn aspect features.
+For example, let $\mathcal{W} =\left\{[CLS], \{w^c_{i}\}_{i=1}^{n}, [SEP], \{w^a_{j}\}_{j=1}^{m}, [SEP]\right\}$ be the BERT-SPC format input, $i \in [1, n]$ and $j \in [1, m]$, where $w^c_{i}$ and $w^a_{j}$ denote the token in the context and the aspect, respectively.
 A PLM (e.g., BERT) can learn the aspect feature because the duplicated aspects will get more attention in the self-attention mechanism~\cite{VaswaniSPUJGKP17}.
 As it is shown in \pref{fig:lsa-spc}, we simply apply the sentiment aggregation to BERT-SPC-based aspect features.
 Note that we deploy a self-attention encoder before each linear layer to activate hidden states.
+We show the architecture of \ourp\ in \pref{fig:lsa-spc}.